 The problem today is that people have stopped asking basic questions.
 If you ask a basic question, they will laugh: Oh, we are tired of such questions.
 Let’s just assume.
 These assumptions produce unanswerable questions because every answer contradicts another answer.

-In Vedic philosophy, nothing other than God.
+In Vedic philosophy, there is nothing other than God.
 Even the infinite number of material universes, infinite number of souls, and infinite forms of God are simply varied parts or aspects of a Complete Person.
 Thereby, there is a relative preference for the worship of the Complete Person over the parts and aspects of that person, but even the universe is personified as Virāta Rūpa (Cosmic Form) of God.
-Hence, before anyone tries to understand the Complete Person, he or she is urged to understand the Cosmic Form.
+Hence, before anyone tries to understand the Complete Person, he or she is urged to understand the Cosmic Form or the Complete Universe.

 Similarly, all living entities such as demigods, humans, beasts, birds, fishes, and trees are parts of God.
 They are entitled to respect in the order of their manifestation from God.
 Thereby, demigods are superior to men, men are superior to beasts, which are superior to birds, which are superior to fishes, which are superior to plants.